EitanTal/hunter/README.md

 Below are measurements for various testpoints, as seen in waveforms/circuit.png

 Each testpoint is defined `active` when the AC component (300MHz) is present.
 The phase and amplitude varies by the testpoint, and so is the DC level.
 It's active low when the AC is present while at the lower voltage, and vice versa.

+a single cycle lenth of 300MHZ is approx 3380ps.

 #### Point Base:
 | what                 |  mV     |